Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 Brazilian Dutchman’s Pipe.

-And when you visit, make a point to buy the local small bananas in the public market or in any supermarket.
+And when you visit Crete, buy the local, small bananas in the public market or any supermarket.
+They are super sweet and have a delicious taste.
+They are addictive!

 The Animals